 Designed for performance, baselayers are made from thin and breathable fabrics, allowing them to be easily layered without overheating.
-While running, our baselayers ensure your body is kept dry by using sweat-wicking technology to keep moisture from accumulating on your body.
+When you're running in cold weather, our baselayers will ensure your body is kept dry by using sweat-wicking technology to keep moisture from accumulating on your body.
 Any moisture on your body can start to freeze up very quickly in the cold, which can result in a significant drop in body temperature.

-When it's cold but not too cold, a pair of baselayer leggings underneath a pair of running shorts will do the trick.
 Or, if this doesn't suffice, why not try a light jogger crafted from stretchy moveable fabrics over your leggings?
-This second layer won't restrict any movement but will definitely give you that extra layer of warmth needed in the biting cold.
+This second layer won't restrict too much movement but will definitely give you that extra layer of warmth needed in the biting cold.

 Now, we don't need to leave a disclaimer here, but running in winter can come with a series of unfortunate events.
 If it's not gale-force winds, it's snowing.
 If it's not dark yet, it's at least freezing cold.
 Let's face it, running in winter can be miserable.

-But we can try and make it as enjoyable as possible, especially if you prepare for the harsh winter conditions by insulating and protecting yourself with the correct winter running jacket.
+But we can try and make it as enjoyable as possible, especially if you prepare for the harsh winter conditions by insulating and protecting yourself with the correct winter running gear, ending with a warm jacket.

 Now, if you're someone that likes to be cozy at all times, we won't blame you for throwing on a fleece or puffer jacket to make sure you're really not letting the cold weather win (just don't layer up as much underneath).

 Now, if you're anything like us, the moment you get into running is the moment you commit to hours of research, running shop visits, gait analysis checks - all part of the mission to find the perfect running shoe for you.
 So there's no doubt you've got a good pair of running shoes, but do you have a good pair of running shoes for winter?